-Dvortcsak’s credentials include bachelor of art and master of fine arts degrees from the University of California at Santa Barbara, where he has also lectured and taught for several years.
-He has been a visiting lecturer at California State University, Long Beach, and a visiting artist at the University of Texas, El Paso.
+Dvortcsak’s credentials include bachelor of art and master of fine arts degrees from the University of California at Santa Barbara, where he lectured and taught for several years.
+He was a visiting lecturer at California State University, Long Beach, and a visiting artist at the University of Texas, El Paso.
 His works are in many private and public collections, including the Museum of Contemporary Art in Los Angeles, Chemical Bank in New York and Mitsubishi Corporation in Tokyo.

 Micael Dvortcsak’s documentation took place in 2000 and was sponsored by Hal Berger.
 The FOTM Archive contains extensive information about this artist.